Skip to content

 Chair’s role in tackling economic crime

-The Chair of the Police Authority Board, James Thomson, is currently the Deputy Lead for the Fraud Portfolio at the Association of Police and Crime Commissioners (APCC).
-Within this role, he champions the fraud agenda and seeks to raise fraud as a priority in local crime and policing plans while providing a channel to share the views of PCCs with key central stakeholders, particularly the Home Office.
-As part of this role, James is working to establish a National PCC Fraud Forum, with the aim of providing a platform to share best practice, gather views from other PCCs and represent these nationally.
+The Chair of the Police Authority Board, Tijs Broeke, is currently the Joint Lead for the Economic and Cyber Crime Portfolio of the Association of Police and Crime Commissioners (APCC).
+Within this role, he champions the economic and cyber crime agenda and seeks to raise fraud as a priority in local police and crime plans while providing a channel to share the views of PCCs with key central stakeholders, particularly the Home Office.

 Police Authority Support and Scrutiny of the National Lead Force for Fraud and Cyber Crime